 - aches and pains

-People at risk include:
+People at higher risk of acute bronchitis include:

-- people breathing in irritating chemicals
+- those breathing in irritating chemicals

 - those with a lung condition, such as asthma

-- people with poor immunity.
+- those with poor immunity

 Most people with acute bronchitis will feel better with time and rest.

 If you are very unwell or not getting better, or if you get worse, see your doctor.
 See your doctor if your cough lasts longer than 2 to 3 weeks.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 Your doctor will ask about your symptoms and perform a physical examination.
 They will listen to your chest with a stethoscope to check your breathing sounds.